VintageTranslation/VintageStory-Weblate-Sync/README.md

 ## Requirements

-- .NET 10.0 SDK (or higher) - for build scripts
+- .NET 10.0 SDK (or higher) - for full build pipeline with scripts
-- .NET 8.0 SDK - for TranslationReloader.dll compilation
+- .NET 8.0 SDK - only if building just the DLL without using the scripts
 - `VINTAGE_STORY` environment variable pointing to game installation

 ```powershell